kraxel-dev/colmap-fusion-framework/README.md

 ```

 # Open Issues

+## Reconstruction preproccessing

+- Validated filtering of 3d points with reconstruction bounding box

 ## Rerun
-- Validated filtering of 3d points with reconstruction bounding box

 - Update rerun predicted pose and line strip after optimization
 - move rerun_interface to fusion helper to avoid circular dependencies with iteration callback

+## Cost logging

+1. Find a way to wrap loss function around cost in ResidualCostTracker
+2. Eventually remove ceres_eval_utils completely, once newer ResidualCostTracker is validated to all use cases.

 ## OdomEdgesManager

-- Deal with disconnected poses in tum file or disconnected image ids
+3. Deal with disconnected poses in tum file or disconnected image ids